pranigopu/interactiveAgents--proceduralGeneration/caseStudy/README.md

 ## Relevant assignment-related details
 ### Case study content and format
-The case study should be based on appropriate sources, ex. papers, blog posts or videos that describe the AI systems, and referenced appropriately.
+The case study should be based on appropriate sources, e.g. papers, blog posts or videos that describe the AI systems, and referenced appropriately.
 You use the following section structure.

 #### Introduction
 - Introduce the game(s) and the specific AI system(s) the case study discusses.